Zanamivir

 To prevent influenza

+• To prevent influenza: 2 inhalations, once daily for 10 days.
 In some cases zanamivir can be continued for up to 28 days during an influenza epidemic.

 • Remove the cover on your inhaler.

-• Puncture one foil blister.
+• Puncture 1 foil blister.

 • Breathe out all the way through your mouth, put the mouthpiece into your mouth and breathe in through your mouth as deeply as you can.
-This will draw the medication into your lungs.
+This will draw the medicine into your lungs.

 • Hold your breath for a few seconds.